tencent cloud

 logRegex: \\[(\\d+-\\d+-\\w+:\\d+:\\d+,\\d+)\\]\\s\\[(\\w+)\\]\\s(.*)

-# List of extracted keys, which are in one-to-one correspondence with the extracted values
+# List of extracted keys, which correspond one-to-one with the extracted values.

 keys: ['time','level','msg']

-Based on the extracted key, the data collected to CLS is as follows:
+According to the extracted key, the collected data of CLS is:

 time: 2018-10-01T10:30:01,000`